-With respect to a DISC or a former DISC, investments in the stock, bonds, or other securities of a DISC or any indebtedness from a DISC are not treated as investment capital.
+With respect to a domestic international sales corporation (DISC) or a former DISC, investments in the stock, bonds, or other securities of a DISC or any indebtedness from a DISC are not treated as investment capital.

 If the taxpayer, or all the members of a combined group, owns or controls, directly or indirectly, less than 20% of the voting power of the stock of a corporation, that corporation will be presumed to be conducting a business that is not unitary with the business of the taxpayer for purposes of determining whether or not the stock constitutes investment capital.